nikfedorov/onlyfans-scraper/README.md

 ./vendor/bin/sail artisan app:scrape
 ```

-After you run it a queue job will be dispatched to run the scrape.
+After you run it a queued job will be dispatched to run the scrape.

 In order to actually handle the job make sure to run a dev script described below.

+Once the account is scraped a new job will be pushed to the queue depending on number of account's likes:
+- accounts with over 100k likes will be scraped in 24 hours
+- other accounts will be scraped in 72 hours

 ### Search